-Haynes and Boone LLP (1189L) hired David Hayes, previously of Dorsey & Whitney LLP, for its Orange County office.
+Haynes and Boone LLP (1189L:US) hired David Hayes, previously of Dorsey & Whitney LLP, for its Orange County office.
 He is a member of the intellectual-property practice group.

 Hayes counsels companies in intellectual-property transactions, mergers and acquisitions, collaborations, joint ventures, outsourcing, licensing, distribution and other deal- related work, the firm said.

 Ifrah Law PLLC, a Washington-based firm focused on complex civil and criminal litigation, said Timothy B. Hyland joined the firm as a member.